 Simple English definitions for legal terms

-Read a random definition: government speech
+Read a random definition: mitigation of punishment

 A materialman's lien is a type of lien that gives someone who supplies materials for work done on a property a security interest in that property.
 It's like a mechanic's lien, but for people who provide materials instead of doing the actual work.